 Chapter 6: Acceptable Use of Information Technology

-a) First and foremost, that information technology resources are used for their intended purposes;
+1. First and foremost, that information technology resources are used for their intended purposes

-b) That the use of information technology resources is consistent with the principles and values that govern use of other university facilities and services; and
+2. that the use of information technology resources is consistent with the principles and values that govern use of other University facilities and services; and

 This policy applies to all Vanderbilt University students, faculty and staff and to all others granted use of Vanderbilt’s information technology (IT) resources whether individually controlled or shared, stand-alone or networked.
 It applies to all computer and communication facilities owned, leased, operated, or contracted for by Vanderbilt University.
 Information technology resources include but are not limited to Vanderbilt’s Internet 1, Internet 2, private networks, telephone, fax, voice mail, electronic mail, instant messaging, electronic collaboration, content management, or other applications that attach, utilize, or otherwise interface with Vanderbilt’s data and voice network computing infrastructure.
 Electronic communications include but are not limited to any information—data, text, graphics, audio, video, or other artifact—that can be sent or received via an electronic system or manipulated or transferred via the network computing infrastructure or an attached device or peripheral.